 2009 Spring Youth Turkey Hunt.
 This presentation requires the latest version of Adobe Flash Player.

-Special Youth Turkey Hunts are operated in partnership between the Minnesota Department of Natural Resources and the National Wild Turkey Federation (NWTF).
+Youth wild turkey hunts are operated in partnership between the Minnesota Department of Natural Resources and the Minnesota chapter of the National Wild Turkey Federation.

 They have three purposes: